softlayer/githubio_source/content/reference/services/SoftLayer_Notification_Occurrence_Event/getImpactedAccounts.md

 ---
 title: "getImpactedAccounts"
 description: "Retrieve a collection of accounts impacted by this event.
-Each impacted account record relates directly to a [[SoftLayer... "
+Each impacted account record relates directly to a [SoftLayer_... "
 layout: "method"
 tags:
     - "method"